Tag Archives: NVLD

 nonverbal learning disorder

-Let’s take a closer look at these two disorders to understand them better.
-ADHD is one of the most commonly diagnosed childhood disorders.
-It’s estimated that between 5 and 8 percent of school-age children have ADHD.
-NVLD, on the other hand, is much less common.
-Some estimates suggest that it affects less than 1 percent of the population.
-Those with NVLD and ADHD of all ages often struggle with paying attention, following directions, memory, and executive functioning skills.
-These difficulties can lead to problems with organization, time management, academic performance, social interactions, and daily life.
+ADHD is one of the most commonly diagnosed childhood disorders, affecting an estimated 5 to 8 percent of school-age children.
+In contrast, NVLD is much rarer, with estimates suggesting it affects less than 1 percent of the population.
+Individuals with both NVLD and ADHD often face challenges with attention, following directions, memory, and executive functioning skills.
+These difficulties can impact organization, time management, academic performance, social interactions, and daily life.

 Diagnosis and Treatment